leventarican/leventarican.github.io/content/android-architecture.md

     setContentView(R.layout...)
 }
 ```
 A Fragment are somehow lightwight Activity.
 Main purpose is to manage the UI within an Activity.
 The OS can create an Activity not a Fragment.

+# Context
 An Activity extends also the `Context class` like `Service` or `Application`.
 With the Context you can access app data like resources (images, string, ...) or internal database.

 # Intents
 As mentioned we can navigate from Activity to Activity.
 You can also open a system camera activity from you app activity.
 The jump to another Activity is achieved with __Intents__ and __Intent Filters__.